nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 To organize and group contacts into an arbitrary folder.

-Format:

- For adding a single contact: `echo CONTACT_INDEX >> FOLDER_NAME`

- For adding multiple contacts: `echo CONTACT_INDEX CONTACT_INDEX  >> FOLDER_NAME`
+Format:`echo CONTACT_INDEX [CONTACT_INDEX]... >> FOLDER_NAME`

-- `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
+* `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
-    - Command fails if such a contact index does not exit.
+* Command fails if such a contact index does not exit.
-    - Command fails if contact has already been added before.
+* Command fails if contact has already been added before.
+* Command fails if duplicate contacts are added to the same folder.

-- `FOLDER_NAME` must be an existing folder
+* `FOLDER_NAME` must be an existing folder
-    - Command fails if there is no existing folder with that name.
+* Command fails if there is no existing folder with that name.
+* Every index that has been input must be valid for the contacts to be added to folder.

+Examples:
+* `echo 3 >> CS2103` Adds contact 3 to CS2103 folder.
+* `echo 3 4 1 9 10 >> CS2103` Add contacts 3, 4, 1, 9, 10 to CS2103 folder.

 #### Listing all folders: `ls -folders`